forcedotcom/sfdx-core/messages/org.md

 No username found.

-# NoDevHubFound
+# noDevHubFound

 Unable to associate this scratch org with a DevHub.

-# DeleteOrgHubError
+# deleteOrgHubError

 The Dev Hub org cannot be deleted.

-# InsufficientAccessToDelete
+# insufficientAccessToDelete

 You do not have the appropriate permissions to delete a scratch org.
 Please contact your Salesforce admin.

-# ScratchOrgNotFound
+# scratchOrgNotFound

 Attempting to delete an expired or deleted org

-# SandboxDeleteFailed
+# sandboxDeleteFailed

 The sandbox org deletion failed with a result of %s.

-# SandboxNotFound
+# sandboxNotFound

 We can't find a SandboxProcess for the sandbox org %s.

+# sandboxInfoCreateFailed

+The sandbox org creation failed with a result of %s.

+# missingAuthUsername

+The sandbox %s does not have an authorized username.

+# orgPollingTimeout

+Sandbox status is %s; timed out waiting for completion.